 St. Kitts Marriott Resort & Royal Beach Casino

-What You Get for Your Money: Conveniently, this resort offers with-room and without-room options.
-If you'd like daytime use of accommodations, the cost is $125 per party (the more of you there are, the lower the price per individual).
-Without a room, the cost is $35 per person.
+What's Included: Conveniently, this resort offers with-room and without-room options.
+The cost of daytime use of accommodations varies based on season and availability.
+We were quoted a day rate of $155 plus tax per day for up to four people in May.
+Without a room, the cost is $59 per person, and children under the age of 17 get free access with a paying adult.
 Either way, pass holders are entitled to use of the resort's pool, spa and restaurant.
-Meals, drinks and spa treatments cost extra, but pass holders get a 15 percent discount at the spa, 10 percent at the restaurant and 10 free tokens for the casino (for the over-18's, of course.)
+Meals, drinks and spa treatments cost extra, but pass holders get a 15 percent discount at the spa and a 10 percent discount at the restaurant.

-What You Get for Your Money: Timothy now offers two packages.
-The first, for $20 plus tax, is the standard, which includes use of the pool, beach chairs and towels, one entree salad from the lunch menu along with a rum punch, fruit punch, soft drink or local beer.
-The deluxe pass, for $41 plus tax, offers all of the above plus a welcome rum or fruit punch, an appetizer with lunch and two additional drinks from the beach or restaurant bar.
-Children go for half price with both packages.
+What's Included: Timothy offers two packages, available from mid-July through November.
+The first, for $25 plus tax, is the standard, which includes use of the pool, beach chairs and towels, one entree salad from the lunch menu along with a rum punch, fruit punch, soft drink or local beer.
+The deluxe pass, for $50 plus tax, offers all of the above plus a welcome rum or fruit punch, an appetizer with lunch and two additional drinks from the beach or restaurant bar.
+Children ages 12 and under are admitted for half price with both packages.

 Westin Dawn Beach Resort & Spa

-What You Get for Your Money: If you're traveling with your family or as part of a group, this resort in St. Maarten offers day passes for up to two adults and two children for $99, though rates may change seasonally.
+What's Included: Ideal for those traveling with family or as part of a group, this resort in St. Maarten offers day passes for up to four guests for $199 from April through December, and $299 from January through March (exact dates vary by year).
 The price includes the use of a room between the hours of 8 a.m. and 6 p.m., as well as use of the resort's pool, lounge chairs, beach and towels.
 Meals and drinks are not included.

-What You Get for Your Money: Passes here include use of all resort facilities, including the pool, beach chairs, towels and umbrellas when available, as well as unlimited food and beverages during the day.
-Prices are $60 per adult.
+What's Included: Passes here include use of all resort facilities, including the pool, beach chairs, towels and umbrellas when available, as well as unlimited food and beverages during the day.
+Passes cost $89 per adult.
 Children are not permitted at this resort.
 Day pass offerings are subject to change over peak season, so check the Sonesta website for updates.

 Sugar Bay Resort & Spa

-What You Get for Your Money: From 9 a.m. to 5 p.m., day pass holders get breakfast and lunch, unlimited drinks and access to the pool, beach (including snorkeling and kayaking gear), spa, the resort's fitness center, sauna and hot tub facilities.
+What's Included: From 9 a.m. to 5 p.m., day pass holders get breakfast and lunch; unlimited drinks; and access to the pool, beach (including snorkeling and kayaking gear), fitness center, spa, sauna and hot tub.
 Additionally, pass holders may utilize the resort's mini-golf courses and tennis courts.
-The cost is $85 per adult, half price for kids three to 18 and free for tots under three.
+The cost is $100 per adult and $67 for children ages 12 and younger.
 The fitness center and spa do incur additional charges.

-What You Get for Your Money: For $65 per adult and $50 per child 13 to 18 (children ages 12 and under admitted free), you have access to the beach area, chairs, towels and beach gear as well as the pool and sports courts.
+What's Included: Passes start at $75 per adult and $55 per child 6 to 12 (children ages 5 and under admitted free).
+You have access to the beach area, chairs, towels and beach gear as well as the pool and sports courts.
 You are also invited to utilize the resort's restaurants.
 Room access, meals and drinks are not included.